-2019 OCWA Operator Expo
+2021 OCWA Operator Expo

 Special thanks to Boyd Schultz with Laguna Beach County Water District who organized and ran the Pipe Tapping Contest.
 Set up for the event was done the day before by crews from both IRWD and LBCWD.
-Afterwards, teams from the City of Santa Ana, Laguna Beach County Water District, Yorba Linda Water District, and Palmdale Water District assisted with dismantling and the final cleanup of the event.
+Afterwards, teams from the City of Santa Ana, City of Anaheim, and Irvine Ranch Water District assisted with dismantling and the final cleanup of the event.

 In the morning’s other event, the Horseshoe Competition, over 16 teams signed up for what turned into a spirited competition.
 Ably organized and run by Fred Ojeda from Yorba Linda Water District, the event was a real crowd pleaser, with many close matches.
 First Place was taken by a team from Irvine Ranch Water District, while Second Place went to a team from City of Santa Ana.
 There was also a women’s team competition.
 Unfortunately, only one team signed up, from City of Huntington Beach, so those two women competed against each other.
 First Place went to Maria Miller, while her teammate, Renic Blodgett, took Second Place.
 It is hoped additional women’s teams will participate next year so there can be a true competition.